-In order to safeguard the valuable and fragile artefacts and stones, a decision was made to remove them.
+In order to safeguard the valuable and fragile artifacts and stones, a decision was made to remove them.
 In the past, the area had been covered in gravel, which was absurd and damaged the stones.
 Monumental grounds have been meticulously maintained in recent years.
-One of the most notable facts about the Stonehenge is that getting inside the circle is still possible, as limited-number Stone Circle visits take place outside of regular visiting hours and can be scheduled online.
+One of the most interesting facts about Stonehenge is that getting inside the circle is still possible, as limited-number Stone Circle visits take place outside of regular visiting hours and can be scheduled online.

 Do Checkout: How To Reach Stonehenge